JesusLuvsYooh/BuildStripper/README.md

 <br/>
 This script should drastically lower your build size, and optimise your game;
 <br/>
-Build sizes differences in an example project:<br/>
+Build size differences in an example project:<br/>
 Regular server build: 1 GB<br/>
 An un-named Asset store plugin: 200 MB<br/>
 This BuildStripper: 60mb<br/>